 Step 3: Assessment process

 Grants are subject to two different assessment processes depending on whether infrastructure or project and strategic planning funding is being sought.

 Applications will undergo a two-stage assessment process.
 The first stage involves determining the proposed project’s eligibility.
 This will be done by assessing the project’s ability to meet the assessment criteria outlined in Step 2.
 The first stage will also consider key risks and issues associated with the project.

 In the second stage, the application will proceed to the Regional Infrastructure Development Committee (RIDC) for assessment prior to consideration by the Minister for Regional Development.

 The RIDC will make a recommendation to the Minister after considering a range of matters including the project’s fit with the eligibility criteria, alignment with government policy, availability of funding, and the outcomes realised from previous funding, if any, provided to the applicant.

-The RIDC is chaired by RDV and includes representatives from the Department of Premier and Cabinet, the Department of Treasury and Finance and the Department of Economic Development, Jobs, Transport and Resources.
+The RIDC is chaired by RDV and includes representatives from the Department of Premier and Cabinet, the Department of Treasury and Finance and the Department of Jobs, Precincts and Regions.
 Where relevant, comments and advice will be sought from a range of state government departments and agencies.

 Project and strategic planning

 The assessment process for applications received by RDV for project or strategic planning works will also undergo a two-stage assessment process.
 The first stage involves determining if the activities proposed in the application meet the eligibility criteria.